Biko1Biko/my-first-ecommerce-project/note.md

         -File server

     Backend is the part of an application thar runs on the server and handles logic, database, authentication and data processing
+ Data Fetching = get data from the backend (using our code)

+ fetch is a function alos called an API method built into JavaScript that allows you to make network requests fetch you use fetch() to get data from a server or API usually over the internet

+ synchronous Code is code run line by line.
+ Each line waits for the previous  one to finish

+ fetch becomes asynchronous because it is used to request data from a server over the internet adn that process takes time

+ A web server is a computer or software that deliver web pages to users through the internet

+ HTTP request coming from browsers
+ HTTPS responses sending back HTML CSS JS images API data

+ exampe of web server Apache

+ database server is a computer or software that stores, manages and retrieves data

+ Frontend the frontend is what users see in the browser: HTML CSS, JavaScript anyone one with your url can access it if it's hosted on the internet

+ backend the backend is your server that hadle logic, database, authentication, etc it does not have to be public. it can run
+    only on your local computer

+    fetch() return a promise

+    promise = lets us wait for asynchronous code to finish

+    fetch() send the request;

+    frontend Hey backend give the users

+    then() receives the response;

+    fetch is synchronous function

+    .then() is method used to handle the result of a promise.

+    JSON is string representaion of an object or array